antoine71/OC-P13_OCLettings/README.md

 4. Navigate to the application root folder and build the container.
 The repository comes with a pre-configured Dockerfile.
 You can now build and push the container using Heroku CLI, then release it the Heroku.

-It is preferable to use the command `docker build` rather than `heroku container:push` to build the container since it allows to specify the platform for which the container is build.
-Building the container from a different plateform using `heroku` command line (eg. arm64) may cause malfunctions.

 ```shell
 docker build --platform linux/amd64 -t registry.heroku.com/<app_name>/web .
 ```

+Note: It is preferable to use the command `docker build` rather than `heroku container:push` to build the container since it allows to specify the platform for which the container is built.
+Building the container from a different plateform  (eg. arm64)using `heroku` command line may cause malfunctions.

 Login to the Heroku container registry: